 Another reason slowing down is so important is because it allows you to feel your emotions — really feel them.
 It keeps you from skipping over how you feel and allows you to get in touch with yourself, your boundaries, and your desires.

 This isn’t always pleasant, but it’s necessary.
-Besides, you should never reunite with your ex merely as means to avoid your feelings.
+Besides, you should never reunite with your ex merely to avoid your feelings.

 Then there’s how your ex feels.